rajkstats/AOL-Exploratory-Data-Analysis/README.md

    - Queries w/o click through:Those queries on which users has not taken any action
    - Unique Dates in Log data : 1634534
    - Minimum queries in a day : 4330
-   - Maximumn queries in a day : 51990
+   - Maximum queries in a day : 51990

 * Missing Data: